The Truth About 3D Filament

 PETG does stand up fairly well to the scents when exposed to small amounts of the oils used in civilian scent work.
 However, a q-tip soaked in scent oils for a prolonged period of time may lead to some reactions and discoloration.
 This is why we always recommend storing scent oils in glass jars and not use odor boxes as storage containers for scented Q-tips.

-3-D Rat Tube
+3D Rat Tube

-Unlike schedule 40 PVC, which is used by many trainers is poisonous.
-Unfortunately it's recommended by the Barn Hunt ™ organization.
-If anyone questions this, I will post information below.
+Our current tubes are stronger than Schedule 40 PVC, and they are food safe.
+Unlike schedule 40 PVC, which is poisonous.
+Unfortunately PVC tubes are recommended by the Barn Hunt ™ organization.
+If anyone questions the fact that PVC is poisonous, I will post information below.

 WARNING